bluedalmatian/bigbrother/README.txt

 Folder is the main parent directory you want the recordings to be placed in.
 This directory must contain mandatory sub directories as described above.

-ContainerType is the type of codec container used to store the recorded video.
+ContainerType is the type of codec container delivered by the camera.
 Valid values are MP4 for an MPEG4 container, MXG for an MxPEG container, WEBM for a WebM container and MKC for a Matroska container.